SeldonIO/alibi-detect/doc/source/overview/saving.md

 kwargs = {kwarg1="a", kwarg2=1.5, kwarg3=true}
 ```

-The [TOML](https://toml.io/en/) offers considerable flexibility in specifying nested fields,
+In this case, the `src` field can be a locally stored `.dill` file or a function registry, and `kwargs` is a dictionary of keyword arguments to be passed to the function.
-for example the `preprocess_fn.kwargs` field may also be specified as follows:
+The [TOML](https://toml.io/en/) offers considerable flexibility in specifying nested fields, for example the `preprocess_fn.kwargs` field may also be specified as follows:

 ```toml
 x_ref = "x_ref.npy"